 HPV is transmitted by skin-to-skin contact.
 Therefore, women can contract the virus via female genital contact, mouth to genital contact, or fingering.
 Furthermore, HPV has been detected on inanimate objects such as dildos and sex toys.

-So even if you are a woman that only has sex with women, please do yourself a favour and always get your smear test!
+So even if you are a woman that only has sex with women, please do yourself a favor and always get your pap smear!

 If your partner is HIV+ undetectable, do you need to take PrEP?